thechosenone98/Etchy/README.md

 # Etchy
-An interactive drawing program that can read different file format to draw lines of different color and thickness using the turle Python library.
+An instruction based drawing program that can read different file format to draw lines of different color and thickness using the Python turtle library.

 ## Supported file types:
 ### .CSV (meant for monochrome use only)